International Academy of Management and Economics: Controversy

-IAME has been involved in a dispute with CHED regarding the quality of its programs and its continued operations.

 In February 2012, CHED ordered the closure of three IAME programs—Bachelor of Science in Business Administration (BSBA); Master in Business Administration (MBA) and Philosophy in Management (Ph.D.
 Management)--due to substandard quality.
 In July 2012, the Philippines Supreme Court upheld CHED's decision.

 In August 2012, CHED cautioned prospective students from enrolling at IAME in connection to its closure order.
 IAME reportedly moved its operations to Hong Kong and released a statement stating that it is "beyond the jurisdiction of the Republic of the Philippines."

 In May 2014, IAME stated that it has obtained a Temporary Restraining Order from a Makati Court against CHED's closure of the pertinent programs.

 Management

-IAME is owned and managed by its founder, chairman and chief executive officer, Dr. Emmanuel T. Santos.
+IAME was owned and managed by its founder, chairman and chief executive officer, Dr. Emmanuel T. Santos.

 Facilities

 IAME is located in Makati with a business library, an IT resource center, a publishing house, an auditorium, a gym, executive conference suites, and a restaurant.
-IAME is housed in a four-storey mother building with a European Facade and a castle-like lobby and stairway.
+IAME was housed in a four-storey mother building with a European Facade and a castle-like lobby and stairway.